• Menu

 Book here for the latest deals

-More Hotel Options in Mandalay
+More Hotels in Mandalay

-Our Top Things To Do in Inle Lake
+Mandalay Accommodation DealsOur Top Things To Do in Inle Lake

 Our journey from Mandalay to Inle Lake was via an overnight bus.
 The road is mountainous, rough and windy.
 We missed getting off at the stop, in the middle of nowhere, for Inle Lake because it was in the middle of nowhere, no lights or people around and it was 3.30 am in the morning.
-When we arrived at the next stop, we still are not sure to this day where that was, the bus driver was kind enough to find us a taxi to take us to the longboat jetty.
+When we arrived at the next stop, we still were not sure to this day where that was, the bus driver was kind enough to find us a taxi to take us to the longboat jetty.

 Our accommodation was in the middle of the lake and a longboat was the only way to reach it which took about an hour.